-An MDS nurse coordinates with the Interdisciplinary Team for timely MDS assessment completion.
-Coding, calculating, signing, completing and transmitting the MDS depend on specific instructions and, at times, over-lapping time frames of due dates explained in the Resident Assessment Instrument (RAI) User's Manual.
-The RAI manual is released by CMS and is revised accordingly.
+The MDS nurse coordinates with the Interdisciplinary Team for timely MDS assessment completion.
+Coding, calculating, signing, completing and submitting (transmitting) the MDS to a government data base depend on specific instructions.
+The forms may have over-lapping time frames of due dates.
+The instructions are explained in the MDS book of regulations: Resident Assessment Instrument (RAI) User's Manual or, in short, the RAI or MDS manual.
+The RAI manual is released by CMS.
+Updated versions are posted in cms.gov.

-An MDS nurse does care plans.
-Completing the MDS depends on the type of MDS assessment scheduled that is due; therefore, the MDS nurse usually sets up certain MDS completion to parallel which resident is scheduled for the Care Plan Meeting or IDT meeting scheduled in these facilities.
-For example, if a resident had an Admission MDS due, that Admission MDS gets completed and helps determine what needs to be added to the care plan to complete the care plan already initiated by the team.
-Afterwards, the MDS nurse notifies the Interdisciplinary Team that the resident will be listed for upcoming care plan meeting.
+The MDS nurse does care plans.
+Completing the MDS depends on the type of MDS assessment that is due.
+Some of those residents who had certain MDS assessments completed will parallel the residents who are scheduled for the Care Plan Meeting or IDT meeting.
+For example, if a resident had an Admission MDS due, that MDS assessment gets completed.
+The completed Admission MDS Assessment helps determine what needs to be added to complete the care plan, the care plan that should have already been initiated by the team since day one.
+Afterwards, the MDS nurse may notify the Interdisciplinary Team that the resident should be listed for upcoming care plan meeting.

-An MDS nurse may or may not be the lead in care plan meetings depending on the company's policy or the MDS workload.
-During the care plan meeting, the resident's and/or the responsible party's preferences, input or concerns are updated in the care plan.
-Then, the lead of the care plan meeting shares the concerns brought up in the care plan meeting with the appropriate staff for follow-up.
-Short-term stay residents may not give enough time for care plans to be completed; therefore, these residents may not be included in care plan meeting schedule.
+The MDS nurse may or may not be the lead in care plan meetings depending on the company's policy or the MDS workload.
+During the care plan meeting, the resident's and/or the responsible party's preferences, input and concerns are updated in the care plan.
+Afterwards, the lead of the care plan meeting shares the concerns brought up in the care plan meeting with the appropriate staff for follow-up.
+Short-term stay residents usually do not stay long enough in the facility for care plans to be completed; therefore, these residents may not need to be included in the care plan meeting schedule.

-- Be part of QA meeting: To help improve Quality Measures
+- Be part of QA meetings: To help improve Quality Measures

 - Coordinate Medicare Part A, B and HMO meetings